 When you’re travelling for hours on unsealed roads it is a given that your van is going to cop some hits from rocks and gravel along the way.
 To keep your important bits protected we suggest insulating any exposed hoses, piping or wiring.
 You can use foam or firm rubber to cover them, keeping them out of harm’s way.

 Another unavoidable part of caravanning, regardless of where you are travelling, is dust.
 Before you hit the road we suggest taking steps to seal any air gaps around cladding, moulding and windows.
 Be sure to also check these seals regularly during your journey as vibrations, heat and excess dirt on rough roads can cause seals to loosen or crack.

 You want to make sure nothing on the outside of your van is going to be rattling around in its holder.
 Items such as gas bottles and jerry cans should fit snugly within their holders and should not move around.
 If you are getting some movement, adjust the latches or add in some additional padding around the item to keep it secure.

-First step is to leave the breakables behind.
+The first step is to leave the breakables behind.
 Replace any ceramic crockery with melamine or enamel alternatives.
-Also look at replacing glassware with plastic alternatives and transfer food stored in glass jars into plastic or metal storage containers.
-Not only will your items be a lot harder to break, you’ll also have the added bonus of saving a bit of weight in the caravan.
+Also, look at replacing glassware with plastic alternatives and transfer food stored in glass jars into plastic or metal storage containers.
+Not only will your items be a lot harder to break, but you’ll also have the added bonus of saving a bit of weight in the caravan.